-Project

-Output

-generated code files will be stored.
-If

-necessary, click on the button at the right

-of the field to browse for and select a

-different directory.
-The names of the

-generated classes and their source file

-paths are displayed when the path is
+Project Displays the directory in which the generated code files will be stored.
+If necessary, click on the button at the right of the field to browse for and select a different directory.
+The names of the generated classes and their source file paths are displayed when the path is changed.

-changed

 Executable Statemachine Target Machine Select the 'Remote' option.
 Operating System Select Linux.
-Port This is the debugger port to be used.
-You will find references to this port number in the 'Debug' and 'DebugRun' sections of the Analyzer Script generated.
+Port This is the debugger Port to be used.
+You will find references to this Port number in the 'Debug' and 'DebugRun' sections of the Analyzer Script generated.